Modi flexes India’s cultural reach on Yoga Day with backbends and corpse poses on the UN lawn

 The U.S. has been looking to India, also the world's biggest democracy, as a key partner on matters that include checking China's ambitions in the Indo-Pacific region.
 India, meanwhile, wants to bolster military and trade connections with the U.S.

 However, human rights advocates are urging Biden to press Modi on human rights issues, both international and within India.
 Modi has faced criticism over legislation that fast-tracks citizenship for some migrants but excludes Muslims; a rise in violence against Muslims and other religious minorities by Hindu nationalists; and the recent conviction of India's top opposition leader, Rahul Gandhi, for mocking Modi's surname.
-(Gandhi recently visited the U.S. himself, speaking to private organizations and university students.)
+(Gandhi recently visited the U.S. himself, speaking to journalists, university students and an Indian diaspora group.)

 The Indian government defends its human rights record and insists that the nation's democratic principles remain rock-solid.

-On Tuesday evening, Modi met with a range of prominent U.S. academics and health experts, scientists and business leaders, including Tesla CEO Elon Musk.
+On Tuesday evening, Modi met with a range of prominent U.S. academics, health experts, scientists and business leaders, including Tesla CEO Elon Musk.

 Speaking to media afterwards, Musk said he was excited about India’s future and the opportunities it presented.